-When the phrase “like father, like son” is said, it means that someone resembles their parents, either in terms of appearance or because of their behavior.
+What is the meaning of the phrase like father, like son?
+It means that someone resembles their parents in some way, either in terms of appearance or because of their behavior.

 Example: Barbara was at the grocery store with her grandson.
-While they were shopping, someone in the same isle as them tripped and dropped a bag of food on the ground.
-Her grandson immediately went over to help.
-Once he returned, Barbara told him: “That was kind of you, Walter.
-You know your father is the same way.
+As they were shopping, someone down the aisle dropped their bag of groceries all over the floor.
+Her grandson immediately ran over to help.
+Afterwards, Barbara told him: “Your father was the same way.
 Like father, like son, as the saying goes.”

-In other words, she was saying that Walter was similar to his dad; they were both kind people, willing to help others.
+In other words, the grandson was similar to his dad; they are both willing to help others.

 “Look!
 Everyone who uses proverbs will apply this proverb to you: ‘Like mother, like daughter!’ “